AlfieDarko/Till-Tech-Test/README.md

 Using TDD helped me stay on this modular Approach.

 I also used IIFE classes as a way of encapsulating functions so that it would be hard to manipulate things using the web console.
-I used the prototype pattern instead of the new ES6 class syntax just to get a further understanding of what was going on under the hood of the ES6 Class syntax.
+I used the prototype pattern instead of the  ES6 class syntax just to get a further understanding of what was going on under the hood of this.

 ## TODO

-If I had more time, I would have developed the interface abit more thoroughly.
-I found out that the design aspect needed more planning then I initially did.
+If I had more time, I would have planned and developed the interface a bit more thoroughly.
+I found out that the design aspect changed as I developed it along to the spec, but some small things were unanticipated.

 I also would have liked to do a bit more behavioural driven development but opted not to as I wanted to keep the interface simple and because of time restraints.
 It would have been good practice to use cucumber on this project.

 I am happy with the testing but maybe I think I could have had more edge case testing but for the amount of time I done this in, I think the specs are sufficient.

+I tried not to leave comments to explain the obvious parts of the code but I feel on a few occasions I had to leave a line explaining a private function.
+Perhaps that meant that that piece of code wasn't as readable as I thought?

 I would have also set up my linting tools at the very beginning.